ZecreyGaming/BlockChainWarWeb/README.md

 yarn dev
 ```

-if you use the 'yarn dev' command, install yarn click [here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.